catamphetamine/libphonenumber-js/README.md

 ### getCountries()

-Returns a list of supported countries.
+Returns a list of supported countries (excluding `"001"` that stands for "Non-geographical entity").

 ```js
 getCountries() === ["AC", "AD", ...]